-- Save the file to the Download folder on your computer.
-It will be called a Compressed(zipped) Folder in the Details list in Windows Explorer.
+- Save the installation package file to the folder on your computer.

-- Create a subfolder in the webroot for the Joomla! installation with a suitable name.
-In this tutorial we will use joomla.
+- Create a sub folder in the web root folder for the Joomla! installation.
+It's a web folder.
+In this tutorial we will create a folder named joomla.

-- The files are now in the right place and you are ready to set Joomla! up for use.
+- The files are now in the right place and you are ready to install Joomla!

 - Open the Joomla! site in your browser.
 If you called the folder for the Joomla! files joomla, then enter the URL in your browser: http://localhost/joomla (If you called the file something else - then use the name of that file instead of joomla.

 - The Joomla!
 Installation screen displays.
 Here you are stepped through seven choices in order to set up the site, the database and a few other things.
 Your progress is indicated to the left of the screen.

 Step 1.
 Select the language and press the Next button.
 This is the installation language not the content language,

 - There should not be any red items, apart from Display Errors, which can read On.
 If the parameters of PHP is not compatible (with red text), you can see how to fix them here: How to change PHP settings compatibility with Joomla! on localhost?.
 When you're done, click the Check Again button to check and then press Next to continue.